EvanElzenberger/OptimizationModeling/README.md

 ### Exam Highlights:
 #### Problem One: Flavors
+- Objective: Maximize profit by determining optimal production quantities for five flavors (Apple, Banana, Chocolate, Elderberry, and Fig).
+- Considerations: Pricing, costs, fixed setup costs, mixing, preparation, blending, and packaging constraints.
+- Demand Constraints: Ensuring the production quantities satisfy the demand for each flavor.
+- Solution: The optimal production quantities and binary variables for each flavor.
-- Part A. Determine the optimal quantities of each flavor to maximize profit.
+Part A. Determine the optimal quantities of each flavor to maximize profit.
  ```python
 ## Initialize Model
 model = pe.ConcreteModel()